 ix Appellations of origin

-Appellations of origin and geographical indications are subject to special protection.
-In both cases the law protects a name that identifies a particular product as originating in a country, region, territory, when the quality, reputation or other characteristics of the product can be linked to the geographical origin of same.
+Geographical indications and appellations of origin are subject to special protection.
+In both cases, the law protects a name that identifies a particular product as originating in a country, region or territory when the quality, reputation or other characteristics of the product can be linked to its geographical origin.

-The Industrial Property Law has included these two figures in the last amendments of the same and has provided a very similar definition for each without elaborating on the differences or rather, on the rather very special characteristics of each.
+The Industrial Property Law has included these two legal instruments in its most recent amendments and has provided a very similar definition for each without elaborating on the differences or, rather, the very special characteristics of each.

-Although appellations of origin can be considered an old form of industrial property protection originating mainly in European countries (France, Germany, Italy, Spain, Portugal, etc.) and used mainly for wines, although also for other agricultural products, it was a subject of international discussion at the TRIPS negotiations where it was accepted by some countries but not by others.
-The compromise seems to have resulted in an attempt to protect geographical indications and to avoid any conflict or confusion with the protection afforded to trademarks.
+Although the appellation of origin can be considered an old form of industrial property protection, originating mainly in European countries (France, Germany, Italy, Spain, Portugal, etc.) and used mainly for wines although also for other agricultural products, it was a subject of international discussion at the TRIPS negotiations, where it was accepted by some countries but not others.
+The resulting compromise seeks to protect geographical indications and avoid any conflict or confusion with the protection afforded to trademarks.

-Chilean law has thus maintained both legal figures, which have been useful in particular for registering a number of new local appellations of origin, as well as for the recognition of well-known foreign appellations of origin and besides, to permit to lawfully deny their registration in Chile as local trademarks.
+Chilean law has thus maintained both legal instruments, which have been useful in particular for registering a number of new local appellations of origin and recognising well-known foreign appellations and, furthermore, in allowing lawful refusal of registration of these appellations as local trademarks in Chile.

 x Trade secrets

-Trade secrets were included for the first time in Chile in Industrial Property Law 19,039, and called 'enterprise secrets'.
-A trade secret is any knowledge of products or industrial processes that when maintained a secret, gives its holder a competitive advantage.
+Trade secrets were included for the first time in Chile in Industrial Property Law No. 19,039 and called 'enterprise secrets'.
+A trade secret is any knowledge relating to products or industrial processes that when kept secret confers on its holder a competitive advantage.

-There are few other provisions directed mainly at the violation of the secret and the unlawful acquisition of the same.
+There are also a few other provisions directed mainly at the violation of a secret or its unlawful acquisition.

-The Criminal Code of Chile contained a provision since its very first version, namely the 1874 text (Criminal Code, Article 284).
-The application of such a provision together with the provision contained in the Industrial Property Law, is the subject of litigation, especially in cases of actions related to labour law and specifically to cases where an employee has left a company.
-Most of the cases, however, end up in settlement, and do not reach final decision of the Courts.
+Since the very first version of the Criminal Code of Chile in 1874, it has contained a provision7 the application of which, together with the provision contained in the Industrial Property Law, is the subject of trade secret litigation, especially in cases of actions related to labour law and specifically to cases where an employee has left a company.
+Most of the cases, however, end up in a settlement and do not reach the stage of a final decision in the courts.

 In the past 10 years, intellectual property policy and administration has reached a good professional level in Chile.
 Decisions and policies when in line with the obligations of the TRIPS Agreement and thereafter with the several negotiations Chile has undertaken in the framework, in particular of new free trade agreements, has certainly resulted in an important modernisation of the country's intellectual property system in every respect.